Studentships and scholarships

 You must apply to the PhD programme to be considered for 1+3 as well as +3 awards so that you can upload your PhD proposal to the application.

 Students applying for ESRC funded scholarships are encouraged to look at ways of incorporating collaboration with external partners into their research proposal.
 Collaboration does not always have to be a financial arrangement and could take the form of a placement, voluntary work, data sharing or other payment in kind opportunities.
+All prospective ESRC +3 and 1+3 applicants are encouraged to research SPAIS staff interests and send an informal research enquiry to the academic staff members they are interested in working with.
+Making a research enquiry helps define your interests, contributes to making your application successful, and also serves to ensure the identification of the best supervisor for your needs.
+There is no guarantee at this stage that the academic you liaise with initially about your research will be able to supervise your project but they may be able to identify appropriate colleagues within SPAIS.

 The Faculty of Social Sciences and Law is pleased to be able to offer a number of fully-funded and/or half-funded PhD scholarships to UK, EU and international applicants to the Sociology and the Politics PhD programmes showing exceptional research potential.
 Scholarships are renewable for up to 3 years (where offered full-time) subject to satisfactory progress.